-Available to Earth Science majors.
+Available to Earth sciences majors.

 This endowed honorarium was established in 1980 by Martin and Laila G. Gentry in memory of Bruno C. Petsch for his long and faithful service in the field of geology.
-Mr. Petsch was a geologist at the South Dakota Geological Survey from 1942 to 1982.
+Petsch was a geologist at the South Dakota Geological Survey from 1942 to 1982.
 He received his B.A. degree in geology in 1925 from USD.

-Available to upper-level Earth Science majors.
+Available to upper-level Earth sciences majors.

 This endowed scholarship was established in 1957 by friends, colleagues and former students of Edgar P. Rothrock.
 Rothrock was a geology professor at USD and State Geologist from 1926 to 1957.
 He received his Ph.D. at the University of Chicago.
 The geology library in the department is named after him.

 The scholarship is awarded to students majoring in Earth sciences and having demonstrated superior scholastic abilities in this field.
 The chair or director of the Earth sciences program and/or faculty they select will determine the number of recipients and the monetary value of the scholarship.

 For freshman scholarships see Financial Aid.

 For more information about any of these scholarships, email firstname.lastname@example.org.